.

 AND THE SOUTH POLAR BULGE

-an immense four kilometer bulge of a portion of the south polar area.
+represented by an immense four kilometer bulge of a portion of the south

-polar axis and geological pressure causes part of the buried ice cap to
+stress of the polar axis and geological pressure causes part of the buried

 Would Omean be the fifth sea referred to by Carter?